 “The massive expansion of the federal government’s role in child nutrition has made it more difficult for schools to deliver the assistance their students need,” Chairman Kline said.
 “We can do better than prescriptive mandates that lead to higher costs and fewer children being served, and this proposal promises to move us in a better direction.
 This responsible legislation will improve our investment in nutrition assistance and ensure all children and families in need have access to healthy meals.
 I’d like to commend Representative Rokita for his hard work and leadership on this issue, and I look forward to continuing to advance this important legislation.”

 BACKGROUND: A variety of child nutrition programs currently assist states, schools, and other institutions as they serve children and families in need.
 However, a wave of new federal rules and mandates has imposed restrictions and costs on state and school leaders, making it more difficult to meet the nutritional needs of children and families.
 In 2010, the Democrat-led Congress vastly expanded the federal role in child nutrition, introducing a host of new regulations that have led to higher costs for schools and fewer students being served.

-To strengthen child nutrition assistance for children, families, and taxpayers, Rep. Rokita introduced the Improving Child Nutrition and Education Act of 2016
+To strengthen child nutrition assistance for children, families, and taxpayers, Rep. Rokita introduced the Improving Child Nutrition and Education Act of 2016.
+The legislation:

 During the markup, the committee accepted a number of Republican and Democrat amendments, including: